vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a client, I want to view the list of requests I have made on advertisements so that I can track their status and manage them
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-    - The client should be able to view a list of requests they have made on advertisements.
+    - The client should be able to view a list of requests they have made on advertisements ordered by descending date.
-    - Each request should display its status
+    - Each request should display its status.
     - Clicking on a request should show its details and the associated advertisement.

 ---